Melissari1997/apinine_reference_layout/README.md

 Ruff works alongside Black to format the codebase in a clean fashion.

 It runs every time a *.py* file is saved and performs, among other things, linting, import sorting, etc. The list of rules we use is present in the pyproject.toml file, under **[tool.ruff.select]** voice.

-## Generate Key

-It is possible to generate a key from the script in *src/generate_store_key*.
-The script will generate an API Gateway Key, hash it and store it on DynamoDB.
-Additionally it is possible to specify which API the key is allowed to invoke and in which Organization it belongs to.
-All these pieces of information are persisted on DynamoDB (the table is created in the *infra* folder).